nice-game-hints/broken-age/02-shay/03-the-mission/index.md

 ---
-title: The mission
+title: The rescue mission
 ---

-Marek gives you a very cool mission.
+Marek gives you a very cool rescue mission.
 Talk with him covering all points to get the Omicron Inhibitor and Star Chart to Prima Doom.

-# What things I have to do?
-You have to:
+He says you have to:
  - [Manually override the boom controls](010-boom-control.md)
  - [Manually control the shields](030-fusion-orb.md)
  - [Navigate the ship to Prima Doom](050-prima-doom.md)

+# I did all of those
-Lost control to the ship.
-Go to the vent to talk to Marek.
+Great!
+Go talk to Marek.
+Save the creatures!

-Marek gives:
- - Omicron inhibitor (ask Marek about shield)
- - Star chart to Prima Doom

-Boom controls.
- Airlock is hacked so that you can access it.

-Shield control
- Omicron inhibitor (Marek fgives) over the shield orb and turn it off when the time is right.

- Getting to Fusion Orb
-  Middle teleporter.
-  Problem: Need a helmet on.
-(Is the head too big?)

-Prima doom
- Star chart to the weaver.
- Problem: He does not let you.
-It is not deemed safe!
-It needs to be overriden Ask Marek why the weaver does not do it.
-"How are your knitting skills?"

-Third teleporter (Starboard passageway)
- Trash chute

-Airlock (with third teleporter and far right)
- Air hose is preventing leaving the platform.
- You need air (use the air tank on yourself with the space suit) Cut the air hose.
-With knife (from kitchen)
- Need some propulsion.
-Something that is spurting something.
-Whipped cream gun (from the avalanche mission).
-Whipped cream gun (from the avalanche mission).
-Attach it to space suit.
- Fly to the controls over the spiky tower.
- Open the hatch with knife.
- Use the Grabbing Gary to grab them so you can remote control them with the button.